c4tom/DreamDevBox/docs/maintenance/remove-the-devilbox.rst

 .. _remove_the_devilbox:

 *******************
-Remove the Devilbox
+Remove the DreamDevBox
 *******************

-If you want to completely remove the Devilbox follow this tutorial.
+If you want to completely remove the DreamDevBox follow this tutorial.

 **Table of Contents**